11

 5

 • "Hello Goodbye" reached #1 on the charts; "I Am the Walrus" did not.
 I also feel like I've heard "Starman" a lot more than "Suffragette City," but that's anecdotal.
 Certainly neither of those A-sides are "almost forgotten" per the original question!
 How are you judging popularity here?
-Feb 16, 2017 at 22:57
+Commented Feb 16, 2017 at 22:57

 • I am the Walrus could never chart, as I said; they never turned it over.
 It's the one that's still played to this day, though - plus it has a video, so it is used on TV too.
 Suffragette City hasn't been off the playlists since last year.
 Interesting you missed the most striking one - Maggie May was also never turned over.. however it was performed on Top of the Pops, which almost never played anything that wasn't an actual of the moment hit.